LataBansavade/acowale-projrct-frontend/README.md

 News App Frontend
 Important:
-The backend of this project is located here.
+The backend of this project is located  https://github.com/LataBansavade/acowlae-project-backend  .
 Please make sure to clone and set up the backend before running the frontend.

 Table of Contents
 Project Overview